cailleanC1C/C1C-Recruitment/docs/_meta/DocStyle.md

 - H1 titles **must not** include delivery phases or transient project codes.

 ## Footer contract
-- The final line of every doc is the exact footer: `Doc last updated: 2025-10-26 (v0.9.6)`.
+- The final line of every doc is the exact footer: `Doc last updated: yyyy-mm-dd (v0.9.x)`.
-- Do not append extra whitespace or commentary after the footer.
+- Do not append extra whitespace or commentary after the footer. yyyy-mm-dd is always todays date for all changd documents.  v0.9.x look up correct version in README.md

 ## Environment source of truth
 - Reference environment variables exclusively through [`docs/ops/Config.md`](../ops/Config.md#environment-keys).